-Canstar Blue’s 2020 review of self-storage for small business has seen Kennards Self Storage, Storage King and National Storage compared on safety & security, customer service, value for money, quality of storage, convenient location, accessibility and overall satisfaction.
+Canstar Blue’s 2021 review of self-storage for small business has seen Storage King, National Storage and Kennards Self Storage compared on customer service, quality of storage, accessibility, value for money, safety & security, convenient location, and overall satisfaction.

 See our Ratings Methodology.

 There’s a lot to keep track of when it comes to running a small business.
 There are clients to deal with, staff birthdays, competitors to keep an eye on, as well as that pile of old boxes and documents in the spare room that you’ve been meaning to get around to for the past few months.
-While you could simply throw it all out – or put all the details online – self-storage is another option for businesses to consider, helping to clear space in the office without sacrificing anything to the bin.
+While you could simply throw it all out, self-storage is another option for businesses to consider, helping to clear space in the office without sacrificing anything to the bin.

-In our latest survey, over half of respondents (66%) stated that self-storage is a permanent solution for their business, with 44% paying for premium storage, meaning that it can quickly run up the business expenses.
+In our latest survey, almost half of respondents (42%) stated that self-storage is a permanent solution for their business, with 25% paying for premium storage, meaning that it can quickly run up the business expenses.
 As a result, it’s best to look into all of your options before finding a spot to dump your things, with our ratings being a good place to start.

-A useful way to get rid of those dusty boxes or unused equipment, 40% of survey respondents said that their business pays for a self-storage unit they don’t need, and with those surveyed spending over $430 a month on self-storage, it may be worth re-examining whether you really need that storage space, as it may be costing you down the line.
+While a useful way to get rid of those dusty boxes or unused equipment, 23% of survey respondents said that their business pays for a self-storage unit they don’t need (down from 40% last year).
+And considering those surveyed were spending $580 a month on self-storage (up from $430 last year), it may be worth re-examining whether you really need that storage space, as it may be costing you down the line.
 Read on to find out what each brand offers, and which one may be the best fit for your business.